bejaranof/AndroidPublisherSDK/SDKPublisherDemoWithAdmobMediation/README.md

 	- **Parameter** : is the poolID given by MobPartner.

-## Add admob banner to your project
+## Add Admob Banner to Your Project

 Before starting with Admob integration please make sure you added MobPartner's publisher SDK library to your project, you can find it at:
 [https://github.com/MobPartner/AndroidPublisherSDK](https://github.com/MobPartner/AndroidPublisherSDK)